crashspringfield/kcsw-radio-wp-plugin/readme.txt

 4. Identify how many traxx you'd like to pull from each feed.
 5. Click Save

+== Customization ==
+CSS and JS are minified for you in /dist.
+If you'd like to make changes, the unminified versions are under /css && /js respectively.
+Update `add_action` in `kcsw-feed-player-widget` with paths of editing files.

 == Frequently Asked Questions ==

 == Screenshots ==

 == Changelog ==
+= 1.0.0 =
+Release.

+= 0.2.2 =
+Bug fix: Account for non-audio media in feeds

+= 0.2.1 =
+Bug fix: Fix parsing error with non-ASCII characters

 = 0.2.0 =
 Create gulpfile to minify CSS and JS.
 Use minified versions in plugin.